 If you don’t believe us, think back to your own school days.
 Whose lessons did you turn up to expecting to learn?
 The teacher who fumbled around looking for the worksheet and spent the first five minutes of every lesson telling you the same thing that he had droned on about the week before?
 Or the organised one who expected you to arrive on time with your books out ready – because she would do the same?

-We may have put it last, but this is actually our number one tip – if you expect your students to be ready to learn, you need to be ready to teach.
-That way, it just might be possible that one day you will stand at the front of the class and find your students looking back at you in awe.
-Well, you never know!
+Just so you know, we may have put this tip last, but it’s actually our most important one!
+If you expect your students to be ready to learn, you need to be ready to teach them.
+When you are, you might just find yourself standing in front of a class, with all your students looking back at you in awe.
+Well, it could happen!